ankursharma319/personal_website/blogs/linux_sandbox_from_scratch.md

 Whitelisting syscalls such as `open`, `read` allows the sandbox process to read files and directories in its filesystem.
 There are many other syscalls that are not shown here that I had to whitelist for the sandbox to work.

 After moving into the sandbox, if the process were to make a system call which is not whitelisted, the process will be killed.
+This is super useful as a security feature.

 ## Cgroups (v2)